ScarlettZ98/Interactive-Lab-Hub/Lab 1/README.md

 Now, hange the goal within the same setting, and update the interaction with the paper prototype.

 \*\***Show the follow-up work here.**\*\*
+After testing with different positions of the light with paper prototype, I think putting the light on the bottom of the inner window frame makes it more visible for the users.
+Interaction with paper prototype: https://drive.google.com/file/d/1GKfZ-Q2vSYCNcCQ_f0KDHwVYbMhUIE34/view?usp=sharing

 ## Part E. Costume the device